This is a super quick overview of Jupiter X to help you easily get onboarded. Jupiter X consists of three main areas:

 There are two types of headers in Jupiter X: Default and custom headers.

 A simple header, which is quite easy to edit.
-Go to Customize > Header.
+Go to Theme Styles -> Template Parts > Header.
 Choose the type as Default.
 You can customize the style of the header from the Styles tab on the top.

 Learn more about default header

-To use a premade header template, click on the Add Template button and choose a header template from the list.
+To use a premade header template, while editing it via Elementor, click on the Add Template button and choose a header template from the list.
 Learn more about custom headers

 Other Header Options